Why Administrative Litigation Is Hot

 Increasingly, America's more than 1,400 trial-level courts are referring cases to administrative forums, mainly alternative dispute resolution (ADR) forums.
 Both the number and the variety of referred cases are increasing.
 Thanks to the never-ending flood of federal and state laws and regulations, litigation continues to increase and courts and legislatures continue to seek alternative means of dispute resolution to process their caseloads in a timely and efficient manner.

-Who Can Practice Administrative Litigation?
+Who Can Work in Administrative Litigation?

-Administrative litigation is open to attorneys and non-attorneys alike.
+Some administrative litigation is open to attorneys and non-attorneys alike.
 A law degree and/or bar admission is not a requirement for a significant number of administrative forums, including, most encouragingly, the three administrative litigation forums that hear the most cases: (1) Social Security Disability Income Claims Appeals, (2) Medicare Benefits; and (3) Veterans Benefits Appeals.
 Additional heavy-traffic administrative forums in which both attorneys and non-attorneys may appear include: the Equal Employment Opportunity Commission, Immigration Courts, Department of Labor, and Worker's Compensation courts in California and a number of other states.

-The benefits of practicing administrative litigation are substantial.
+The benefits of working in administrative litigation are substantial.
 Perhaps the greatest benefit for attorneys is the litigation training experience a lawyer absorbs in an administrative forum that can serve him or her very well should he or she desire to become a trial court attorney.
 Administrative litigation is a great training ground because it is conducted under relatively relaxed rules of evidence and procedure, is more predictable than trial litigation with respect to scheduling, is more disciplined with respect to hearings duration, and in certain forums does not include any opposing counsel.